 Especially relaxing right before bedtime.

 Topical creams: There are many topical products for targeting joint and muscle pain on the market today.
-Popular brands contain compounds and natural ingredients such as arnica, comfrey, calendula, camphor, cayenne, CBD oil, lavender, peppermint, rosemary, just to name a few.
+Popular brands contain compounds and natural ingredients such as arnica, comfrey, calendula, camphor, cayenne, Hemp oil, lavender, peppermint, rosemary, just to name a few.
 Look for ones either cooling or warming in nature according to what works best for your condition.

 Essential oils: Dilute the recommended amount in coconut, almond, or other desired oil or use a few drops in a warm bath.
 Rosemary, lavender, black spruce, marjoram, and peppermint are especially beneficial for targeting musculoskeletal pain.